va3c/viewer/va3c-hacker/readme.md

 <span style=display:none; >
 2014-12-05 ~ Currently the following links do nothing when you are viewing this file on the GitHub source code page.
 This is because we are having an internal argument about keeping the link process as simple as possible.
-So for the moment, kindly exploe the possibilities using the [vA3V Hacker]( http://va3c.github.io/viewer/va3c-hacker/latest/ ) view.
+So for the moment, kindly explroe the possibilities using the [vA3V Hacker]( http://va3c.github.io/viewer/va3c-hacker/latest/ ) view.
 </span>

 [Tell you the time?]( #demo-tell-you-the-time.js "listen carefully..." )